pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 24  /// The computed signature
 25  public let signature: String { get }
 26}

 ```

-See the resource and pattern permissions stored in the PAMTokenResource structure:
+Resource and pattern permissions are stored in `PAMTokenResource`:

 ```
 1struct PAMTokenResource {